mickey014/Restaurant_Management/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit/) website for details

 ## Contact